iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 iPhone Air

-After considering other options, like “Slim”, Apple seems to have decided to call it’s extra-thin phone the iPhone Air.
-Or iPhone 17 Air, if the company goes for numbered names all across the device line.
-This model replaces the iPhone Plus variant, and, according to rumors, is shaping up to be a whole new category.
+After considering other options, like “Slim”, Apple seems to have decided to call its extra-thin phone the iPhone Air.
+Or iPhone 17 Air if the company goes for numbered names all across the device line.
+This model replaces the iPhone Plus variant and, according to rumors, is shaping up to be a whole new category.

 External Design

 As stated, the device focuses on thinness above everything else.
 According to the most recent rumors, the iPhone Air should be just 6.25mm (under 0.25″) thick.
-As a comparison, that’s three quarters of an iPhone 16 Pro Max — which isn’t a bulky device by any means.
+As a comparison, that’s three-quarters of an iPhone 16 Pro Max — which isn’t a bulky device by any means.

-Also, Ming-Chi Kuo said the iPhone Air could measure 5.5mm (0.2″) at “its thinnest part”.
+Also, Ming-Chi Kuo said the iPhone Air could measure 5.5mm (0.2″) at “its thinnest part.”
 One possibility is the device featuring a variable thickness, like MacBook Airs had until 2020.
 Another is that the higher number includes the camera bump, while the lower doesn’t.

 In any case, to reach such thinness, compromises had to be made.
-I’ll detail some of them below, but, for this section, one important mention is the speaker.
-Apparently, Apple’s engineers decided to let go of the bottom unit, because, with it, other critical components wouldn’t fit.
+I’ll detail some of them below, but for this section, one important mention is the speaker.
+Apparently, Apple’s engineers decided to let go of the bottom unit because, with it, other critical components wouldn’t fit.

 Screen